 It’s inspiring to see what one man’s vision 40 years ago has achieved, today it is one of the better examples of eucalypt forest supporting a diverse array of wildlife and birds.
 The Venman Bushlands National Park is also part of a coordinated Koala conservation area but Koala aren’t the only wildlife enjoying the benefits of their habitat being preserved.

-There is a diverse range of birds and reptiles here, we were fortunate enough to spot a good size goanna and a Southern Boobook (owl) amongst other things on our walk.
+There is a diverse range of birds and reptiles here, we were fortunate enough to spot a good size gonna, wallabies and a Southern Boobook (owl) amongst other things on our walks here.
+It’s one of the few Redlands walks known for koalas where we haven’t managed to spot one ourselves but we’ve spoken others who have so we hope our next visit will be the charm.

 The tracks within the Venman Bushland area join with and cross several other tracts of land acquired at different times and they now form a significant green belt for koalas and other wildlife.

-This map of the Koala Bushland Coordinated conservation area shows a number of the walks including the Tingalpa Creek Circuit that we walked on our first visit and the Venman circuit that tackled a few weeks later.
+This map of the Koala Bushland Coordinated conservation area shows a number of the walks including the Tingalpa Creek Circuit and the Venman circuit that we’ve tackled here.